 A year had passed and Lady Godiva stayed true to her word.
-Every single night she argued with Leofric about the taxes; she offered innovate new ways to stop the tax, and even drafted letters to the king; nevertheless Leofric stayed stubborn as a mule.
+Every single night she argued with Leofric about the taxes.
+She offered innovative new ways to stop the tax, and even drafted letters to the king.
+Nevertheless Leofric stayed stubborn as a mule.

 Then one hot summer evening, the arguments reached boiling point.
 Leofric sat with his head in his hands, and Lady Godiva paced around the lounge.